CziSKY/CziSKY.github.io/content/post/2022-1-26-rewrite-when-in-kotlin/index.md

     case<VoiceRecording> { "You received a Voice Recording from $contactName!
 Click the link to hear it: $link" }
     default("Match error.")
 }.match()
-// Result: You received a Voice Recording from Joe!
-Click the link to hear it: voicerecording.org/id/123
+// Result: "You received a Voice Recording from Joe!
+Click the link to hear it: voicerecording.org/id/123"

 matcher(VoiceRecording("Joe", "voicerecording.org/id/123")) {
     case<Email> { "You got an email from $sender with title: $title" }